EQ-5D Analysis

 qalytools::add_utility(type = "DSU", country = "UK", age = "age", sex = "sex")

 We will be using a mixed effect model to fit the utility values.
-The
+The model is defined as:

 value ~ (1 + acute | respondentID) + surveyID + sex + AgeGroup + sex:AgeGroup